Molding: From Bare Walls to Crown Jewel

 - Metal – This material is for rooms with stamped metal ceiling panels.

-Unless you are an experienced DIYer, it’s best to work with a pro when selecting the size of molding for a particular application.
-Do match the molding to your home’s era and décor.
-Note that mid-century architecture, in its drive to streamline, did away with most ornamentation so it will be hard to find examples from this time.
+Unless you are an experienced DIYer, it’s best to work with a pro when selecting the size of crown molding for a particular application.
+First, you or the contractor will need to match the molding to your home’s era and décor.
+Note that mid-century architecture, in its drive to streamline, did away with most ornamentation.
+Because of this, it will be hard to find crown molding examples from this time.
 However, very simple trim—molding, baseboard, and casings—can enhance even a very contemporary or minimal space to make the room feel truly finished.
 Here, paint the trim the same color as the walls.

 The array of styles and range of materials make molding a simple and fairly thrifty addition to a room—once you’ve made your selection!
 It can transform a room without requiring you to move a single wall or replace a bit of furniture.
 If your home has a historic or traditional heritage, you have much more leeway for choosing different types of molding, including very elaborate styles.
 Look at pictures of historic homes online or in books for period-appropriate inspiration and guidance.